Dorani/Album-Review/README.md

           - if statement:
               - if user signed in: link_to sign out tag: destroy user session with a method of delete
               - else statement, if a user is not signed in, with a link_ to login: new user session path.
+      - let's move the create album link into the nav bar:
+          - new ul so that it has its own area floated to the right:
+          - same styling as navbar-nav
+          - same conditional, you have to have an account to post a new album.